-Since January 1, 2020, the only transaction involving informed persons of the Corporation was the spin-out of the Corporation's Total Specific Solutions Operating Group into a new publicly traded company, Topicus.com Inc., and the subsequent acquisition of Topicus B.V. (as defined below).
+Since January 1, 2021, the only transactions involving informed persons of the Corporation were the spin-out of the Corporation's Total Specific Solutions Operating Group into a new publicly traded company, Topicus.com Inc., and the subsequent acquisition of Topicus B.V. (as defined below) and the spin-out of the Corporation's Lumine portfolio into a new publicly traded company, Lumine Group Inc., and the subsequent acquisition of Wide Orbit (as defined below).